r-pufky/docs/source/docs/apps/gpg/usage/windows.rst

 .. gui::   Use pageant for Putty Auth
   :path:   Putty --> Connection --> SSH --> Auth
   :value0: ☑, Attempt authentication using Pageant
-  :value1: ›, Private key file for authentication
+  :value1: › {EMPTY}, Private key file for authentication

 Be sure to **save** your configuration changes.